rrra/www/content/post/2016/ada-tour-de-cure.md

 Rest stop operating times will vary.

 Rest stop volunteers should  <a href="http://goo.gl/forms/Hy845NgwpWSTwKL72" rel="nofollow">sign-up on-line</a>.
-Rest stop operation times vary.

 Please contact {{< mailto KD0IOE >}} if you have any questions.